9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 ntuc income logo

-If we’re talking about the best whole life insurance, NTUC Income Star Secure Pro takes the cake for me.
-It has a little bit of everything you require, sprinkles.
+If we’re talking about the best whole life insurance, NTUC Income Star Secure takes the cake for me.
+It has a little bit of everything that you require, sprinkles and all.

 NTUC Income Star Secure provides comprehensive all-around coverage for various conditions and needs.